We are dedicated to creating a community where everyone,

 Sisters of Sojourn

 Sisters of Sojourn was founded in 2000 to raise funds for victims of domestic violence.
-Each year, Sisters of Sojourn hosts an annual event benefitting Adams Family Foundation House.
+Each year, Sisters of Sojourn hosts an annual event benefiting Adams Family Foundation House.
 Adams House, operated by Sojourn staff and volunteers, offers up to 6 months of shelter paired with service-enriched programming, enabling victims and their families to regroup, rebuild and reestablish their esteem and lives following their trauma.
 Click here to learn about Sisters of Sojourn and the incredible work they are doing.

 Three Ways You Can Make a Difference!